Select Bus Service: M60

 An M60 bus in Morningside Heights in 2020.

 The M60 operates between the Upper West Side of Manhattan and LaGuardia Airport, providing crosstown service along 125th Street in Harlem.
 Select Bus Service was originally scheduled to begin in mid or late 2013, but was pushed to May 2014 due to community opposition, citing loss of available parking spaces along 125th Street in Manhattan.
 Due to its status as an airport connector, buses on the route are equipped with luggage racks.

-The M60 was based out of 126th Street Depot upon implementation as a Select Bus Service route.
-In January 2015, the M60 moved to the Michael J. Quill Bus Depot, where most Manhattan crosstown routes are based out of, due to the closing of the 126th Street Depot.
+The M60 was based at 126th Street Depot upon implementation as a Select Bus Service route.
+In January 2015, the M60 moved to the Michael J. Quill Bus Depot, where most Manhattan crosstown routes are based, due to the closing of the 126th Street Depot.
 On April 2, 2023, it was once again moved, this time to Mother Clara Hale Depot, due to roof construction at Michael J. Quill Bus Depot.
 On January 5, 2025, it was moved back to Michael J. Quill Bus Depot.
 The stops are listed below, west to east.
 Stops at the eastern end of the route, within LaGuardia Airport, are marked "Airport Stop".